chase-moskal/renraku/readme.md

       },
     }
     ```
-1. `server.ts` — let's expose the functions on a node server
+1. expose them on your server as a one-liner
     ```ts
+    // server.ts

     import {exampleFns} from "./example.js"
     import {HttpServer, endpoint} from "renraku"

-    new HttpServer(() => endpoint(exampleFns))
+    new HttpServer(() => endpoint(exampleFns)).listen(8000)
-      .listen(8000)
     ```
-1. `client.ts` — finally, let's call the functions from a web browser
+1. on the client, another one-liner, and you can magically call those functions
     ```ts
-      // note, only need the *type* here
-      //    ↓
+    // client.ts

+    import {httpRemote} from "renraku"
     import type {exampleFns} from "./example.js"
-    import {httpRemote} from "renraku"
+      //    ↑
+      //    🆒 we only need the *type* here

     const example = httpRemote<typeof exampleFns>("http://localhost:8000/")

-    // now you get a "natural" calling syntax,
-    // feels like ordinary async functions:
+    // 🪄 you can now call the functions

     await example.now()
       // 1723701145176